deekshithgunda7/LangGraphPOC/README.md

 1 - Edge  -- Link 2 nodes
 2 - Node  -- Implementation of any workflow(EX:ytvideo to transcript generator)
-3 - State  -- Here you save the output of one of the  workflow and can be used in any workflow as per your graph
+3 - State  -- Here you save the output of one of the  workflow and can be used in any workflo w as per your graph

 - maintained state among the nodes is called stateGraph